iomete/iom-docs/docs/user-guide/private-docker-registry.md

 After filling the form you should see a new line in *Docker Registries* table.

 Now to use your private docker registry go to *Jobs* menu and create a new job.
 Under the *Deployment* section type in private repository to **Docker Image** field.
-And on the left side of *Docker Image* field you will see dropdown with list of your private docker registries added to **iomete** platform.
+And on the left side of *Docker Image* field you will see dropdown with list of your private docker registries added to **IOMETE** platform.
 Choose corresponding one from dropdown list.

 ![job from docker registry](/img/user-guide/job-form-docker-registry.png)